Human resources at a click

 • The actions the company may take should employee’s breach the policy.

-Our employment team can assist you in drafting an effective policy and by helping you deal with staff who cause reputational damage to your business and/or commit acts of unlawful discrimination through their social media posts.
+Our employment team can assist you in drafting an effective social media policy and by helping you deal with staff who cause reputational damage to your business and/or commit acts of unlawful discrimination through their social media posts.

-This information is for guidance purposes only and should not be regarded as a substitute for taking professional and legal advice.
+Disclaimer This information is for guidance purposes only and should not be regarded as a substitute for taking professional and legal advice.
 Please refer to the full General Notices on our website.